lostjared/Acid.Cam.v2.OSX/README.md

 To be able to use all the filters in this app your system should have at lest 8 GB of ram.

+An important note:

-When writing C++ using libacidcam  do not call another mulithreaded filter from within a mulithreaded filter from within its loop callback.
+When writing C++ code using libacidcam do not call a mulithreaded filter from within another mulithreaded filter from within it's loop callback.

 Acid Cam distorts video to create art.
 It is designed to bo used with other software (Syphon)  or on its own.
 There is multiple versions of the program for macOS, Linux, and Windows as well as a command line version of the program.